viewtool/I2C_Adapter/LinuxGCC_USB_CNT_Counter/README.md

 # CNT_Counter
-An LinuxGCC project to test CNT Counter.
+A LinuxGCC project to test CNT Counter.